 Welsh Centre for Learning Disabilities

-The Welsh Centre for Learning Disabilities (WCLD) is a multi-disciplinary academic section of the Institute of Psychological Medicine & Clinical Neurosciences within the School of Medicine at Cardiff University.
+The Welsh Centre for Learning Disabilities (WCLD) is a multi-disciplinary academic section of the Psychological Medicine & Clinical Neurosciences within the School of Medicine at Cardiff University.
 First established in 1975, it brings together a range of expertise in clinical practice, research and teaching associated with the lives of people with learning disabilities.

 Values and Mission